Looking for the BA Economics course details, subjects list, and syllabus?

 You can become a clerk easily after completing graduation BA in economics because you will get a graduation degree in economics.

-There is a lot of benefits for a clerk such as a very good salary, you can get a promotion by your performance, you can become a probationary officer ( PO ) also in the banks, less workload, etc.
+There are a lot of benefits for a clerk such as a very good salary, you can get a promotion by your performance, you can become a probationary officer ( PO ) also in the banks, having less workload, etc.

 Best Courses after Bachelor of Arts(BA)